 We studied the ability of RL agents to follow instructions in text-based games using TextWorld.
-We conducted experiments to show how current state-of-the-art model-free agents largely fail to exploit instructions and do not typically complete prescribed tasks.
-We then showed how LTL can be used to construct internal structured representations for state augmentation that result in large performance improvements and more reliable instruction following and task completion.
+We conducted experiments to show how current state-of-the-art model-free agents largely fail to exploit instructions and do not typically complete prescribed tasks, and how LTL can be used to construct internal structured representations for state augmentation that result in large performance improvements and more reliable instruction following and task completion.
 Experiments showed that monitoring instruction progress was critical to these gains.
 Our method inherits limitations in dealing with navigation and unseen games from prior work, but these concerns are somewhat orthogonal to our focus on instruction following.

-Furthermore, we can consider the broader impact of this work by relating to the critical need for good instruction following in safety-oriented domains such as autonomous transport or health care.
-We would like to suggest that works towards building better language agents should also emphasize the importance of completing instructions.
-To illustrate, for an agent to help a person half-way across a street, or to start but not finish a medical operation, may be worse than for it to do nothing at all.
-To that end, we have proposed using (game) success rate as a metric for future work, and demonstrated how LTL-GATA is very successful in the games it plays, relative to the state-of-the-art.
+These present important complementary directions for future work.
+Finally, we consider the broader impact of this work by relating to the critical need for good instruction following in safety-oriented domains such as autonomous transport or health care.
 Overall, we intend this paper to highlight the importance of studying instruction following in environments like TextWorld that act as a proxies to the general class of problems dealing with language understanding and human-machine interaction.